Alaska Summer Destination Guide

 Participatory Camping Experience

-For camping itineraries, please note, this is a participatory camping trip, where all travelers will assist in setting up camp and cooking meals.
-Guides will teach you the best methods for quick set up and take down of tents and will lead the cooking, providing clear instructions and oversight.
-If you've never set up camp or cooked outdoors before, this is the perfect opportunity to learn under expert supervision!
+Please note that this is a participatory camping trip, where all travelers will assist with setting up camp and cooking meals.
+Guides will teach you the best methods for quick setup and takedown of tents and will lead the cooking, providing clear instructions and oversight.
+If you’ve never set up camp or cooked outdoors before, this is the perfect opportunity to learn under expert supervision!

 - Shelter: Tents, canopy